Board Effectiveness and Company Performance; An Overview

 While the results attest to the fact that there are only a few boards that have been able to maintain proper operations across all the dimensions listed above and that there is a specific pain point when it comes to board processes, they also point to the fact that it generally pays a company when they have proper processes and dynamics; both in the short term and in the long term.

-Also, the survey was able to find that on an overall level, the practices and habits that board have been engaging and have been able to evolve over time.
+Also, the survey was able to find that on an overall level, the practices and habits that the board has been engaging and have been able to evolve over time.
 Before, there was a larger propensity for boards to put more of their focus on the development of a strategy.
 This especially worked, as company directors were also usually inclined to invest more of their time in it as well.
 However, the same survey has shown that these days, there seems to have been a reduction in the number of company boards that still actually have proper knowledge of their company strategies.

 These days, boards actually have good dynamics, but there remains a struggle with processes.

 Before anything else, the responses of directors in this survey show no significant improvement in the way that their boards have been operating.
-When they were asked about the operations of their boards across the three dimensions- dynamics with the company executive, dynamics within the board itself and board processes- directors’ responses showed that the art that they struggle with the most was the establishment of effective processes.
+When they were asked about the operations of their boards across the three dimensions- dynamics with the company executive, dynamics within the board itself, and board processes- directors’ responses showed that the art that they struggle with the most was the establishment of effective processes.

 Less than a quarter of the total respondents said that new directors were made to receive significant orientation and induction training that will aim to help them integrate seamlessly and operate orderly in their new positions.
-Also, only about 2 percent which represents a very small share of the total respondents) responded that there were ongoing opportunities which were made available to members of the board of directors in order to see to their development and empowerment.
+Also, only about 2 percent which represents a very small share of the total respondents) responded that there were ongoing opportunities that were made available to members of the board of directors in order to see to their development and empowerment.

 Essentially, this means that as soon as directors can signal their consent and say that they are on board, then there is hardly ever any process of feedback and evaluation.

-Also, about 25 percent of the total respondents said that there is a provision for members of their board to sufficiently engage themselves in formal evaluations or that at the end of every board meeting, the chairmen invite various members of the board to come and discuss how effective the recently concluded board meeting was on a holistic level.
+Also, about 25 percent of the total respondents said that there is a provision for members of their board to sufficiently engaging themselves in formal evaluations or that at the end of every board meeting, the chairmen invite various members of the board to come and discuss how effective the recently concluded board meeting was on a holistic level.

 Across the various business ownership types, only the respondents on public company boards are likely to report the presence of sufficient training and formal evaluations.
 There were even some cases where respondents showed a reduction in the level of attention that was paid to certain topics.
 This means that there is a likelihood that more directors this year will not be able to say that their boards are able to run things more efficiently and that there is a clear agreement between the members of the board and the management team as regards their roles and what they are expected to do.